Islanders top Sabres, push point streak to seven

 Anders Lee and Brock Nelson also scored, while Semyon Varlamov made 20 saves for the Islanders, who have won four of five amid a 4-0-3 stretch.
 New York's Mathew Barzal also recorded an assist to extend his point streak to a career-high nine games.

 Victor Olofsson scored the Sabres' lone goal to extend his career-high point streak to seven games.
-Buffalo, which was playing its first game since Jan.
+Buffalo was playing its first game since Jan.
 31, following a significant COVID-19 outbreak.

 The Sabres, losers of two straight, played without regular defensemen Rasmus Ristolainen and Brandon Montour, plus key rookie forward Dylan Cozens, due to COVID-related protocol.